 Windows add light and beauty to your home, but they have an unfortunate downside: even closed, they're a weak spot in your home where cold air can enter.

 This is miserable in the winter, and the heating costs can get out of hand!

-Maybe it’s time to consider replacing your windows to make your home more efficient.
+In fact, maybe you've considered replacing your windows to make your home more efficient but wondered:

-In this article, we explore the wisdom of investing in new windows, as well as components of an energy-efficient window, and how to choose the right energy-efficient window.
+In this article, we explore the wisdom of investing in new windows, components of an energy-efficient window, and how to choose the right one.

 Ready to go?
 Let's jump right in!